-As of 1 December 2016, 189 products had been evaluated.
-Of these, 75 have been certified3.
+As of 18 November 2016, 68 products had failed certification, while 72 have been certified.
+According to ANSSI, the high failure ratio shows that the CSPN process is effective, as it permits to discover vulnerabilities.
 These products are divided into different categories, among which:

-- Secure storage devices / software
+- Secure storage devices / software.

-- Operating systems
+- Operating systems.

-- Firewalls
+- Firewalls.

-- Intrusion detection systems
+- Intrusion detection systems.

-- Antivirus software
+- Antivirus software.

-- Systems / software for identification, authentication and access control
+- Systems / software for identification, authentication and access control.

-- Systems / software for secure communication or secure messaging
+- Systems / software for secure communication or secure messaging.